NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * In which version will this functionality be ready?
 * When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?
 * Shall NuGet list not only .pdb and .xml, but all [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)
+* Is it necessary to apply `related` to project reference type?
+Or only package reference type is needed.
+* The impact on the cache side.

 ## Considerations